-Hughes, a native of Angleton, Texas, comes to Texas A&M - Corpus Christi after spending the 2011 season as the interim head coach for UTSA.
+Hughes, a native of Angleton, Texas, arrived to Texas A&M - Corpus Christi after spending eight years as part of the UTSA coaching staff, including the 2011 season as the interim head coach.
 Prior to that, she spent seven seasons as an assistant for the Roadrunners.

 During Hughes' time as an assistant with the Roadrunners, she helped UTSA to three Southland Conference regular season championships, including two tournament titles and two NCAA regional appearances.
 In January 2011, Hughes was named the interim head coach for UTSA and led the team to a 28-27 record, improving the Roadrunners' win total by five games from the year before.

 Hughes began her coaching career in 2001 at Texas State as an assistant coach after competing four years for the Bobcats.
 During her one-year tenure, she helped the 2002 squad to a 37-22 record, including a 23-4 finish in the Southland to seal the team's second straight regular season conference title.